arharris/learning_git/Data_Consolidation_documentation.md

 This means that the error was not caused by a problematic data export directory, so the problem is somewhere in the script.
 Here are some common causes:

 #### A file path is incorrect
 If you get an error message reading "No such file or directory," the most likely culprit is a bad file path.
-Check the file name specified - you may also want to check any files paths stored in variables (i.e. "main.dir", "output.file.dir") to makesure there are no errors.
-If the issue persists, more detailed invrstigation will be needed.
+Check the file name specified - you may also want to check any files paths stored in variables (i.e. "main.dir", "output.file.dir") to make sure there are no errors.
+If the issue persists, more detailed investigation will be needed.

 #### Function not found
 If you get an error message reading "could not find function," this means that R does not recognize a called function.
 There are a few common causes: